 Keep reading if you want to know about my experience of doing a one week fast.

-Let me start by saying I had no intention of doing such a long fast.
+Let me start by saying I had no intention of doing such a long one week fast.

 It all started when my husband and I were in NYC for our anniversary trip.

-As we were sitting in an Italian restaurant in the middle of Eataly enjoying the best gnocchi we had ever tasted, I said to him, “I’ll need to do a week-long fast after eating all this food from this trip.”
+As we were sitting in an Italian restaurant in the middle of Eataly enjoying the best gnocchi we had ever tasted, I said to him, “I’ll need to do a one week fast after eating all this food from this trip.”
 I was joking.

 He looked at me and said, “Ok, let’s do it, let’s make a bet.”